SUBTOTAL Formula in Excel (Table of Contents)

 Arguments:

-Function num: It refers to the type of mathematical operation we are going to perform on a specified range of data.
+Function num refers to the type of mathematical operation we will perform on a specified range of data.

 Ref1, Ref 2: It refers to the range of cells.

-There are multiple numbers of function numbers available, but no problem, we no need to remember all these function numbers because, while using the SUBTOTAL formula, excel will automatically show you the list of function numbers available as below.
+There are multiple numbers of function numbers available, but no problem; we do not need to remember all these function numbers because, while using the SUBTOTAL formula, excel will automatically show you the list of function numbers available as below.

 You must be wondering why there is two function number for the same function.